rdaly525/coreir/doc/AetherlingGameplan.md

    1. Modules - the CoreIR instances that get mapped to circuits, like adders and counters
    1. Passes - how I will write my transformations and introduce buffers.
 Passes transform generators into modules and modules into other modules.
 This is where I will implement my space-time computations and buffer size computations.
 The users will create their functions (like apply a kernel) and call generators with those modules as parameters.
 The generators will indicate that the users want to parallelize the modules.
 I will then, through passes, transform the map/etc generators to get the right amount of parallelism and add in buffers between the various modules the match rates.
 4. CoreIR C++ interpreter - how I will test my generators/modules/passes.
 See my first test here: https://github.com/David-Durst/coreir/blob/aetherling/tests/simulator/aetherlingSim.cpp .
 This test parallelizes multiplying an array of numbers by 2.

+questions:
+1. What is a buffer?
+2. Do I create a place holder between all my modules that I replace on passes?
+3. What are the space and time constraints on the CGRA chip? - need to talk to ross about this. sub qestions
+   1. What is a unit of compute?
+ALU, LUT, etc. How do I abstract this into a general unit?
+   1. How to map each of these units into a cost structure for the optimizer
+   1. Are there physical constraints that make units of the same category not fungible?
+Does distance matter?